Skip to content

 Setting up the Gitian image

 Gitian needs a virtual image of the operating system to build in.
-Currently this is Debian Buster x86_64.
+Currently this is Ubuntu Jammy x86_64.
 This image will be copied and used every time that a build is started to make sure that the build is deterministic.
 Creating the image will take a while, but only has to be done once.

 Execute the following as user vagrant: